Early Childhood Education

-The Chamber recognizes the excellent learning opportunities offered at our four year universities, community colleges and career techs.
+The Chamber recognizes the excellent learning opportunities offered at our four-year universities, community colleges and career techs.
 Students should be allowed and encouraged to begin pursuit of a degree or other certification while still in high school.
 They reduce the amount of time it takes to complete a degree or certificate at a post-secondary institution, which reduces costs and speeds entry into the workforce.
 We support fully funding access for seniors and expanding access to concurrent enrollment for high school juniors as funding is available.
-We also support efforts to increase work-based learning opportunities that prepare young people for careers.
+We also support efforts to increase work-based learning opportunities that prepare individuals for careers.

 Higher Education – Reform and Investment